opensrp/opensrp-web/clients/core/src/store/ducks/baseDux/README.md

 ## What am i

-Am an abstraction (more like a template), that you can use to create other dux modules that store data that is **similar** in schema to the response object from `/rest/clients/search` from openSRP.
-Am an attempt at having dry code and i will probably not be usable for any other types of "scheme-ad" data other than openSRP Client-like data.
-If you have come this far I can only hope you already know what I am referring to by openSRP Clients.

-So instead of rewriting and duplicating lots of boilerplate to create say the ANC dux module, etc., you can just import me and use my factory methods to easily create namespaced action creators, selectors and reducers that just work.
-Its as simple as
+Am an abstraction (more like a template), that you can use to create other [dux modules](https://github.com/erikras/ducks-modular-redux).

+I think the biggest win with me, is that there is reduced boilerplate when it comes to creating dux modules.

+currently , the only opinionated part about me is how i structure the stored data, basically it requires that my action creators are given data as list of objects, where each object bears a property akin to a `primary_key` i.e. this one single field should have unique values that are of type `string| number`.

 ```typescript
 import {